louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

 The current structure is somewhat messy, and we need to improve it while maintaining the ability to sync with the old system.

 ## Legacy Data Analysis
-After examining the Stamm_Lagerorte table data (923 records), we have a clearer understanding of the legacy storage location structure:
+After examining the Stamm_Lagerorte table data (923 records) and analyzing the complete database schema, we have a clearer understanding of the legacy storage location structure:

+### Database Schema Overview
+The legacy inventory system consists of several interconnected tables:

+1. **Artikel_Stamm** - Product/article master table
+2. **Stamm_Lagerorte** - Storage location master table
+3. **Artikel_Lagerorte** - Junction table linking products to storage locations
+4. **Stamm_Lager_Schuetten** - Box/container master table
+5. **Stamm_Lager_Schuetten_Slots** - Slots within boxes/containers
+6. **Historie_Stamm_Lager_Schuetten** - History table for boxes
+7. **Lager_Schuetten** - Current box inventory table
+8. **Lager_Schuetten_Einheiten** - Units stored in boxes

+This structure reveals a more complex box and slot system than initially understood, with dedicated tables for box types, slots, and their relationships.
+The system also includes history tracking for boxes and specific tables for managing box units.

 ### Key Fields in Stamm_Lagerorte
 - **Location Hierarchy**: